BE KIND. BE Fabulous.

 In the past year, most of us have endured the difficulty of being away from our family, co-workers, and friends.
 The thought of being confined in our own home indefinitely, cut off from the rest of the world, was extremely challenging for most people, but more so for those living alone.

-The truth is we find a very special time for peace, solitude, and prayer during the most difficult time.
+The truth is, we find a very special time for peace, solitude, and prayer during the most difficult times.

 Do we pray enough?
 Do we believe in the existence of God during our darkest moments?
 Do we cling to the Almighty when we feel we are at our lowest point?